 Planning your wedding photography timeline is one of the ways I help you get prepared for your day.
-What time to start pictures is the number one question I receive from couples when they first contact me.
+What time to start wedding pictures is the number one question I receive from couples.
 It’s extremely rare that I meet a couple who has their entire wedding schedule planned when they reserve their photography.

 I make a personal wedding photography timeline with all of my couples.
 In the beginning we talk about the ceremony time, your important events, and decide how many hours of coverage you need .
 In the middle I check in to see how planning is going.
-About a month before your wedding we go out for dinner, and have a relaxing evening finalizing your wedding photography timeline.
+About a month before your wedding we get together and walk through the entire wedding day to finalizing your photography timeline.

 To create a wedding photography timeline I will plan for the major events happening during the day.
 I use the ceremony start time as a guide for planning, because most couples have that time set in the beginning.